A message from the Greensboro Chamber of Commerce

 The COVID-19 pandemic has upended our lives and the way we do business.
 We’ve learned how to remote work and come together as a community.
 First and foremost, our members are at the top of our minds and we wanted to let you know our next steps as we navigate this “new normal.”

 - We are in constant communication with our federal, state, and local officials each.
 As information is continually updated regarding new funding sources and information, we want the needs and issues of our membership to be heard.

 - We are working with our local restaurants and retailers to provide a comprehensive list of takeout, delivery, and gift card options.
 You are a critical part of the lifeblood of our community and we want to do everything in our power to amplify your services.

 - From March 17 through May 21, we hosted 45 Daily Action Calls full of with local experts, service providers, and officials to provide guidance, support, and direction.
 Our full archive can be found here.

 We believe in the strength of Greensboro and are here for you.
 Please reach out with any questions and needs you may have.
 We have set up a simple survey to capture these and be distributed to the right person on our staff.

-ALL Chamber events and public use of our offices are suspended until further notice.
+Public use of our offices are suspended until further notice.
 A complete list of Chamber virtual events can be found here.

 Resources (Click to see more)